Foreign Policy Research Institute A Nation Must Think Before it Acts Internship Opportunities

 Please apply to the position below that best describes the experience you would like to gain at FPRI.

-Research Interns work under the direct supervision of the Institute’s scholars in one of the following research areas: Middle East, Eurasia, Africa, or Asia.
+Research Interns work under the direct supervision of an FPRI staffer and alongside scholars in one of the following research areas: Middle East, Eurasia, Africa, or Asia.
 Duties and availability vary between programs, so applicants should specify which research program they are interested in and will be matched with a scholar in that program upon acceptance.
 This position currently allows for remote interns who can communicate with their supervisor via Zoom, email, and/or phone.
 Research internships often require advanced foreign language skills, data analysis skills, and study abroad or field research experience.

 Special Events/Development Interns work with the Development Director and Event Manager on all event-related tasks.
 Special Events and Development Interns are required to work the majority of events that FPRI hosts or co-hosts.
-This person must have a flexible work schedule and may be asked occasionally to work nights.
-This position is intended for students local to the Philadelphia, PA area.
+Interns must have flexible school and work schedules and may be asked occasionally to work weekday evenings.
+This position is intended for individuals local to the Philadelphia, PA area.

-Operations Interns will assist FPRI’s administrative staff on a variety of projects related to membership, DEIB research, and other operations-related tasks.
+Operations Interns will assist FPRI’s management staff with a variety of projects related to our internship program, and other operations-related tasks.